Arman2409/wikipedia-analytics/client/README.md

 npm run build
 ```

-4. Open the ./dist/index.html file in your web browser to view the application.
+4. Open the ./dist/index.html file in your web browser using the Live Server extension or similiar tools(to avoid CORS errors).

 ## Directory Structure